leonardodimarchi/appointments-graphql/README.md

 # Appointments API

-A simple API just to keep me in shape
+A simple API just to remember how to use GraphQL and to learn more about [serverless](https://www.serverless.com/) and [serverless-adapter](https://serverless-adapter.viniciusl.com.br/).

 ## Servers